 It is recommended to take the doses first thing in the morning on an empty stomach, and around 3 pm in the afternoon.
 For a small number who have too much energy at night or occasional anxiety (as in the one case in a thousand who feels agitation — perhaps as a result of too much serotonin), take it closer to lunch time or with lunch.
 The excess amino acids are then used up normalizing the impact.

 - There is a difference between active people and sedentary people.
 We have seen that the sooner people become active (even mildly active), the more they improve.

 - Exercise does consume the protein, which is then used for repair and recovery of damage caused by the exercise as well as the rest of the functionality.
 Taking higher doses with strenuous exercise is recommended.

 - Taking it on an empty stomach and with food does make a difference to the person and how they respond.
-For most, taking it on an empty stomach has given a better result.
+For most, taking it on an empty stomach does give a better outcome.

-- There are a few people who feel nauseous when taking high dosages or when taking it on an empty stomach.
-In the past, the answer has been to either take it with a meal or take very small doses more regularly, which in a lot of cases helped the person overcome the nausea and they were able to start taking higher doses in a week or two.
+- There are a few people who feel nauseous when taking higher dosages or when taking on an empty stomach.
+In the past, the answer has been to either take it with a meal or take very small doses more regularly, which in a lot of cases helped people overcome the nausea and within a couple weeks were able to resume the higher dose.

 - Increasing overall water intake is recommended, unless already quite high.

-- For people with chronic immune overactivity, we have noted that on some occasions when the this did not want to disappear, a change in the diet helped.
-We then developed the following dietary protocol which had very good results.
+- For some people, a change in the diet helped.
+We then developed the following dietary protocol which had excellent outcomes.
 For the first 3 days, have absolutely nothing but a "neutral fruit/vegetable" diet consisting of fresh neutral fruits and an oil such as avocado oil, coconut or olive oil, "neutral fruit/vegetables" being: